mel-project/docs.melproject.org/developer-guides/using-wallets/getting-started.md

 ---
-description: A simple tutorial on how to set up and interact with Themelio wallets.
+description: A simple tutorial on how to set up and interact with Mel wallets.
 ---

 # Sending money

-This is a basic guide to `melwallet-cli`, Themelio's reference implementation CLI wallet.
+This is a basic guide to `melwallet-cli`, Mel's reference implementation CLI wallet.
 We will be funding two testnet wallets and sending money from one to the other.

 ### Setup and installation